irfancharania/Media-Directory-Cleaner/readme.md

 The tool creates the following files in the specified path directory:

 - **`cleanLog.log`** - Detailed log of all cleaning operations with timestamps
-- **`.lastrun`** - Tracks the last successful run date (UTC) for optimizing subtitle cleaning for movies
+- **`.lastrun`** (Movies only) - Tracks the last successful run date (UTC) for optimizing subtitle cleaning for movies

-The `.lastrun` file contains a UTC timestamp in ISO 8601 format (e.g., `2025-01-15T18:30:00.0000000Z`) and is used to skip directories that haven't changed since the last run.
+The `.lastrun` file contains a UTC timestamp in ISO 8601 format (e.g., `2025-01-15T18:30:00.0000000Z`) and is used to skip movie directories that haven't changed since the last run.

-## Output
+## Sample Output

-Progress messages are written to stderr, allowing you to redirect clean results to a file:

 Preview mode output:
 ```